Find Affordable College Courses

 Top 10 Best Urban & Regional Planning Schools

-Our analysis found University of North Carolina at Charlotte to be the best value school for urban and regional planning students who want to pursue a degree in the Southeast Region .
-UNC Charlotte is a very large public school located in the city of Charlotte.
+Our 2023 rankings named University of North Carolina at Charlotte the best value school in the Southeast Region for urban and regional planning students.
+UNC Charlotte is a very large public school located in the large city of Charlotte.

 UNC Charlotte undergraduate students pay an average of $20,622 in tuition and fees each year.

-As a testament to the quality of education it offers, UNC Charlotte also is in the top 20% of our Best Urban & Regional Planning Schools in the Southeast Region ranking.
+In addition to its great value ranking, UNC Charlotte is in the top 20% of all schools on our Best Urban & Regional Planning Schools in the Southeast Region list.

 Georgia Tech also made our Best Urban & Regional Planning Schools in the Southeast Region list, coming in at #2.

-Read full report on Urban & Regional Planning at Georgia Institute of Technology - Main Campus
+Full Urban & Regional Planning at Georgia Institute of Technology - Main Campus Report

 #3